 DTR Modern Galleries, 2820 Pennsylvania Avenue, NW

-Located in Washington, DC’s historic Georgetown neighborhood, the Maurice Littleton Gallery exhibits and represents leading contemporary artists in glass, metal, and ceramics – including Harvey K. Littleton, John Littleton & Kate Vogel, Michael Janis, Colin Reid, Ginny Ruffner, Therman Statom, and many others. http://www.littletongallery.com/
+Located in Washington, DC’s historic Georgetown neighborhood, the Maurice Littleton Gallery exhibits and represents leading contemporary artists in glass, metal, and ceramics – including Harvey K. Littleton, John Littleton & Kate Vogel, Michael Janis, Colin Reid, Ginny Ruffner, Therman Statom, and many others.
+Visit their website: http://www.littletongallery.com/

 Are we missing any galleries that you would recommend?
 Please Contact Us and let us know.